csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 # Your First Program

 In this lab, we will guide you in downloading, opening, compiling, executing and breaking (!) your very first program.
-It is customary to start the study of a programming language with a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, that simply displays "Hello World".
+It is customary to start the study of a programming language with a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program that simply displays "Hello World".
-Although such a program has no real interest nor purpose, it is used to make sure that your set-up is correctly configured, and to guide you gently in the discovery of programs and their language!
+Although such a program has no real interest nor purpose, it is used to make sure that your setup is correctly configured and to guide you gently in the discovery of programs and their language!

 ## Opening Your First Program